 Axos Basic Business Checking

-Among other things, you also get 50 free checks and 200 free transactions per month (combined).
+Among other things, your free account comes with 50 free checks and 200 free transactions per month (combined).
 Do be aware that there is a minimum opening deposit of $1,000, which can be considered relatively high.
 New customers can get a $200 welcome bonus by using the current promo code on the site.

 Novo is an online-only bank with a focus on business banking services.
 It’s an ideal banking solution for freelancers and entrepreneurs, their checking account has no maintenance fees and no hidden fees.
 Novo is one of the best banks for small businesses.

 The account also offers easy ACH transfers and integration with several platforms, including Shopify, Strips, and Xero, to name a few.
 To open the account, you’ll need to meet the minimum opening deposit requirement of $50 – with the process taking just a few minutes and can be done directly from your phone.